Mets 3B David Wright set for simulated game in comeback try

 The third baseman hasn’t played in the big leagues since May 2016.
 He batted a combined .171 (7 for 41) with one double in 10 games for Class A St. Lucie and two with Triple-A Las Vegas last month before his rehab assignment expired on the final day of August.

+Right-handed reliever Anthony Swarzak, on the disabled list with shoulder inflammation, will be among the pitchers to face Wright in the simulated game.

+“We’re going to put him through the grinder a little bit and we’re going to get to see exactly where he’s at.
+And more importantly, we’re going to see the next day how he recovers,” manager Mickey Callaway said.
+“So, I think that all of our coaches are going to get an eye on him, and I’m sure, from a baseball perspective, we will have some input.”

-With the season over for New York’s minor league affiliates, Wright and the Mets are looking for other ways to measure his progress.
-He’s expected to get six at-bats Saturday and take live grounders in the field.
+With the season over for New York’s farm-system affiliates, Wright and the Mets are looking for other ways to measure his progress.
+He’s expected to get six at-bats Saturday and take grounders in the field.

+“It’s probably not actual game speed, but it’s as close as you can get out there on the field in practice.
+And we’ll set up some situations where runners might be and have him react and things like that,” Callaway said before the Mets faced the Philadelphia Phillies.
+“We know that David’s instincts are very good.
+He’ll probably never lose those.
+It’s more just, OK, can he do all the fundamental things necessary to go out there and compete in the big leagues?
+And it sounds like he’s getting close to that.”

 A seven-time All-Star, Wright is under contract through 2020.
 He is making $20 million this year and is owed $27 million over the next two seasons.